thomash-acinq/bolts/01-messaging.md

 which lets it fit in existing lightning messages (e.g. a `commitment_signed` message with 483 htlc signatures).

-Nodes that advertize the `want_peer_backup_storage` feature want to have their data stored by their peers that support `provide_peer_backup_storage`.
+Nodes that advertise the `want_peer_backup_storage` feature want to have their data stored by their peers that support `provide_peer_backup_storage`.

 Nodes can verify that their `provide_peer_backup_storage` peers correctly store their backup data at each reconnection, by comparing the contents of the retrieved backups with the last one they sent.

-Note that it's not possible for _both_ peers to store each other's backups;
-whenever one loses data it would force the other to close channels, which is undesirable.
-In practice, this means that a node cannot set both `want_peer_backup_storage` and `provide_peer_backup_storage`.
+However, nodes should not expect their peers to always have their latest backup available (note that there is no ack to ensure a backup has been correctly stored).

 There are two types of backups:
   - `node_backup`, described in this section